-Most visitors to Munich will save on public transportation costs by using day tickets (Tageskarten) rather than single-journey tickets (Einzelfahrtkarten) A Munich transportation day ticket is usually cheaper than three single journeys in the inner city, and hardly more expensive than a single ticket when traveling from outside the center.
+Most visitors to Munich will save on public transportation costs by using day tickets (Tageskarten) rather than single-journey tickets (Einzelfahrtkarten).
+A Munich transportation day ticket is usually cheaper than three single journeys in the inner city, and hardly more expensive than a single ticket when traveling from outside the center.

-Munich public transportation ticket prices usually increase once per year but the relative positions usually stay unchanged – central Munich day-tickets remain cheaper than three single-trip tickets, day tickets are much cheaper than two single tickets for longer journeys, a group ticket is cheaper than two singles, a week ticket is cheaper than three day tickets.
+Munich public transportation ticket prices usually increase once per year but the relative positions usually stay unchanged – central Munich day tickets remain cheaper than three single-trip tickets, day tickets are much cheaper than two single tickets for longer journeys, a group ticket is cheaper than two singles, a week ticket is cheaper than three day tickets.

 Munich Transportation Single, Group, and Child Day Tickets and Isarcard

 The previous three-days cards are no longer sold but the Isarcard is a great alternative.
-The Isarcard is valid for longer periods – a week or month or as annual abonnement.
+The Isarcard is valid for longer periods – a week or month or as an annual abonnement.
 It is however very useful for tourist visits too.
 A week Isarcard is cheaper than three day tickets, plus up to three children may accompany an adult with an Isarcard for free for travel after 9:00 on weekdays and anytime on weekends.
 It is valid for seven days plus noon the following day – i.e. an Isarcard validated on Sunday is valid until Monday noon the following week.

 Munich Transportation Day Ticket Zones and Prices